logzly. Pedal Pursuits

 Why Speed Isn’t Just About Power

 Before we dive into the schedule, let’s clear up a common myth: more power doesn’t always equal more speed.
 Aerodynamics, cadence (how fast you spin the pedals), and how efficiently you use your energy matter just as much.
 Think of it like a car: a big engine helps, but if the shape is boxy you’ll still be fighting wind.
-In cycling, a smooth pedal stroke and a relaxed position can give you the same boost as a few extra watts.
+In cycling, a smooth pedal stroke and a relaxed aerodynamic positioning can give you the same boost as a few extra watts.

 How the Plan Works